-- Meanwhile, pour boiling water over the dried porcini mushrooms in a bowl and set aside for 10 minutes.
+- Meanwhile, pour boiling water over the dried porcini mushrooms in a bowl, stir, and set aside for 10 minutes.

-- In a small pan, heat the oil and add the garlic.
-Cook for thirty seconds before adding the bay leaves, paprika and oregano.
+- In a small pan, heat the oil on medium heat and add the garlic.
+Cook for one minute before adding the bay leaves, paprika and oregano.
 Cook for another thirty seconds.

 - Add the chopped mushrooms and stir to coat.
-Cook the mushrooms for 2 minutes until they are beginning to soften.
+Cook the mushrooms for three minutes until they are beginning to soften.

 - Add the chopped tomatoes and strain the mushroom liquid from the porcini mushrooms in to the pot.
-Add the soy sauce.
+Add the soy sauce and stir through.

-- Chop the now hydrated porcini mushrooms and add them to the pot too.
+- Finely chop the now hydrated porcini mushrooms and add them to the pot too.

 - Add the lentils and stir through.

 - Cook the mixture for around 20 minutes or until the liquid has cooked down and the mixture resembles a beef ragu.

 - Take it off the heat and stir in the chopped spinach leaves.

 - To assemble the sloppy joes, lightly toast the burger buns on a griddle.
 Lay a few pepper ribbons on the bun base and top with a good few spoonfuls of the ragu.
 Top with the bun top and serve.